exoscale/lingo/README.md

-This is a trivial example, but if you take a s/coll-of (or any of s/every variants), which can return a myriad of `preds` depending on how failure happened, this will return very fine grained error message that pin-point exactly how the value failed.
+This is a trivial example, but if you take a s/coll-of (or any of s/every variants), which can return a myriad of `preds` depending on how failure happened, this will return very fine grained error message that pin-points exactly how the value failed.
 This is also very handy for more "custom" other uses cases, such as `exoscale.specs/string-of` and other parameterised specs we might have.